propublica/column-setter/README.md

 ### `colspan()`

-`colspan()` is a function used to generate percentage widths in proportion with the grid.
+`colspan()` is a function used to generate width values that align with the grid.
 To use it on an element, you’ll need to know how many columns wide the element’s container is.
 For example, to specify a width of six columns for an element inside a container that’s 12 columns wide:

 ```scss
 .example {